 I’m blogging a book Finding Spirit: Why the imperative of the age is to go deeper.
 I’ve been inspired by Hermes, the messenger God.
 Hermes is an ancient Greek god of travelers, guide of the souls and an interpreter between the two worlds.
 He is also a guide to the best hidden experiences of the world and the soul.

-The economic, political and religious instituitions are dying.
-You can see the gradual but relentless diminishment week by week.
+The economic, political and religious institutions are groaning.
+You can see the gradual but relentless stuggleweek by week.

-The Roman Catholic Church connects me to my past in Chicago and my ethnic Irish and Eastern European neigborhoods I grew up in.
+The Roman Catholic Church connects me to my past in Chicago and my ethnic Irish and Eastern European neighborhoods I grew up in.
 It’s my roots and my family.
-I’ve lived here in California since 1999 and been religously active the whole time.
+I’ve lived here in California since 1999 and been religious active the whole time.
 But sometimes I feel like a fool for being the dutiful son when it’s all falling around me.

 I resolved that now is the time to act and speak up and not be afraid to help create something better.
 We need to follow the Jesus way.